fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 ## Conclusion

-From what I've seen throughout my research on this project is, your degree type depends on the degree you want to specialize in and the percentages you get in class dictates how much your salary will increase by when you complete your MBA.
+From what I've seen throughout my research on this project is, your status whether you will likely get a job or not is all based on your perfomance in school.
+Majority of the people who were placed to have a job had a  grade percentage of 70% and better in all categories.
+When it gets to masters, majority of the placed had a grade percentage of 65% and better.
+Your degree type depends on the degree you want to specialize in and the percentages you get in class dictates how much your salary will increase by when you complete your MBA.
 The better your employability test percentage is, the better your salary will increase too.